Skip to main content

 #

-• Concept Explanation: Code inside a defer block executes “just before the current scope ends”, regardless of whether the scope ends due to successful completion, a return, or a thrown error.
+• Concept Explanation: Code in a defer block executes “just before the current scope ends”, regardless of whether it finishes successfully, returns, or throws an error.
 Typically used for resource cleanup (e.g., closing files, releasing locks).

 • Key Syntax: defer { ... }